ibm-apiconnect/policy/xslt/README.md

 # XSLT Policy

-The XSLT policy can be used in IBM API Management to alter XML payloads for SOAP or REST APIs.
+The XSLT policy can be used in IBM API Connect to alter XML payloads for SOAP or REST APIs.

 ## Prequisites

-    IBM API Management 4.0.2
+    IBM API Connect 5.0.0.0
-    IBM Datapower 6.0.0
+    IBM Datapower 7.2.0.5
     A valid XSLT, accessible via URL, either on the DataPower appliance (local:/// or store:///) or via HTTP.

 ```